 Design your own Improvement in Medical Practice project using a standard quality improvement methodology, such as the Plan-Do-Check-Act (PDCA) cycle.
-You may create an individual project or adopt a project developed by a group practice, a department at an academic institution, a healthcare system, or a local, regional, or national medical society or organization.
+You may create an individual project or adopt a project developed by a group practice, a department at an academic institution, a health care system, or a local, regional, or national medical society or organization.

 If you are connected to the American Academy of Ophthalmology’s IRIS® Registry, you are encouraged to base your project on the monthly performance rates on clinical quality measures and quality improvement measures provided on the registry dashboard.
-These data may be used to identify for improvement, set specific goals for each, outline the steps to achieve the goals, and evaluate success by looking at the subsequent monthly performance rates provided by the IRIS dashboard.
+These data may be used to identify areas for improvement, set specific goals for each, outline the steps to achieve the goals, and evaluate success by looking at the subsequent monthly performance rates provided by the IRIS dashboard.

 Before you begin your activity, you will submit an online form that includes the following:

 - Project description and target goal(s) for improvement

 - Baseline measurements